freedomofpress/securedrop-protocol/README.md

 ### Denial of service
 In having no accounts, it might be easy to flood the service, either of unwanted messages, or of bogus responses to challenges that would lead to significant waste of CPU resources.
 Depending on the individual *Newsroom* previous issues and threat model, classic rate limiting such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.

+### Minimize logging
+To minimize logging, ans mix traffic better, it could be reasonable to make all endpoints the same and POST only and remove all GET parameters.